javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 To summarize, the executor should do a job (something that takes time usually) and then call `resolve` or `reject` to change the state of the corresponding Promise object.

-The Promise that is either resolved or rejected is called "settled", as opposed to a "pending" Promise.
+The Promise that is either resolved or rejected is called "settled", as opposed to a initially "pending" Promise.

 ````smart header="There can be only a single result or an error"
 The executor should call only one `resolve` or one `reject`.
 The promise's state change is final.